kubecost/docs/using-kubecost/navigating-the-kubecost-ui/cost-allocation/efficiency-idle.md

 So, idle costs can also be thought of as the cost of the space that the Kubernetes scheduler could schedule pods, without disrupting any existing workloads, but it is not currently.

+Kubecost continuously recalculates idle costs whenever underlying Assets & Allocations data changes.
+For example when cloud billing integration is enabled and Kubecost reconciles with your cloud bill, the process follows a specific sequence: first node costs are adjusted, then container workload costs on those nodes are updated, and finally idle costs are fully recalculated.
+As a result, when querying the Allocations API, the `__idle__` line item will not show any "adjustments" entries.

 ### Sharing idle

 Idle can be charged back to pods on a cost-weighted basis or viewed as a separate line item.
 As an example, consider the following representations: